HeardLibrary/digital-scholarship/host/wikidata/bot.md

 ## Downloading the basic bot script and credentials file

 Before downloading the script, you should decide on the directory from which you plan to run the script.
-Since you will be running it from the command line, and since by default Terminal (Mac) and Command Prompt (Windows) open in your home folder, the simplest thing is to save the script and its assocated credentials file in your home directory.
+Since you will be running it from the command line, and since by default Terminal (Mac) and Command Prompt (Windows) open in your home directory, the simplest thing is to save the script and its assocated credentials file in your home directory.
 You are welcome to put them anywhere else on your hard drive as long as you know how to navigate to that location via the command line.

 Open [this page](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikibase/api/write-statements.py) in a new tab in your browser.
 Right-click on the `Raw` button in the upper right of the screen and select `Save Link As...`.
 Navigate to the directory where you want to put the script and save the file there.
 Now go to [this page](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikibase/api/credentials.txt) and download the example credential file in the same directory where you saved the script.